Energy Efficiency

 Impact investing holds appeal for all ages – from millennials who are concerned about the future they will grow up in, to older generations who want to leave a healthy planet for their children and grandchildren.

-‘Ethical investing’ has existed since the 1980s, but has traditionally been focused on what investment funds don’t invest in, rather than what they do.
+‘Ethical investing’ has existed since the 1980s, but has traditionally focused on what investment funds don’t want to invest in, rather than what they do.
 Typical types of asset that fund managers may wish to avoid include guns, alcohol, or tobacco.

-In recent years however, the sector has shifted its focus towards supporting businesses and organisations that are dedicated to improving society and the health of our planet.
+In recent years however, the sector has shifted its focus towards supporting businesses and organisations that are dedicated to improving society and the health of our environment.

 Investors are also increasingly becoming sensitive to the supply chains of businesses they may choose to invest in, as well as how organisations treat their staff and how well they limit the environmental impact of their operations.

-In the past there has been is misconception within the investment community that investments in socially responsible businesses do not deliver the same returns as one may expect from more traditional stocks and shares.
-Over past decades, achieving good returns whilst achieving good things with your money was perceived as a trade off.
-However, there are many examples which demonstrate this line of thinking to be a fallacy .
+There has often been is a misconception within the investment community that investments in socially responsible businesses do not deliver the same returns as might be expected from more traditional stocks and shares.
+Over past decades, receiving an attractive return whilst achieving good things with your money was perceived as a trade off.
+However, there are many examples which demonstrate this line of thinking to be false.

 Take Beyond Meat as one illustration, a company which produces a vegan meat-substitute called the ‘Impossible Burger’.
 Following an initial public offering of $25 per share, the stock value ballooned to over $200 in the first three months of trading – an increase of 800%.

-This change has been most profound over the last twelve months, in no small part due to the massive publicity garnered by David Attenborough’s Our Planet series, Extinction Rebellion’s protests, and Greta Thunberg’s school strikes.
+This change is in no small part due to the massive publicity garnered by David Attenborough’s Our Planet series, Extinction Rebellion’s protests, and Greta Thunberg’s school strikes.

 The increase of public interest in climate related issues has been mirrored within the investment community, and there is now an abundance of opportunities for investors looking to channel their funds towards sustainable initiatives.